The Cost To Go Free –

 I’d appreciate seeing your experiences and thoughts on the matter.

-(Here it comes—the blatant self-promotion for my newest mystery book on Amazon.com.)
+(Here it comes—the blatant self-promotion for my new mystery/thrillers on Amazon.com.)

 Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Michael Allan Scott and a clickable link back to this page.